INGENIO-237/INGENIO-237/README.md

 - 👋 Hi, I’m @INGENIO
 - 👀 I’m interested in _*Backend development*_
-- 🌱 I’m actually a _*Junior Java Spring Boot developer*_
+- 🌱 I’m actually a _*Junior NodeJS developer*_
-- 💞️ I’m looking to collaborate on Java Spring Boot or any backend projects
+- 💞️ I’m looking to collaborate on NodeJS or any backend projects

 <!---
 INGENIO-237/INGENIO-237 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.